jjshanks/awesome-go/README.md

 - [podinfo](https://github.com/stefanprodan/podinfo) - Podinfo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.
 Podinfo is used by CNCF projects like Flux and Flagger for end-to-end testing and workshops.
 - [podman-tui](https://github.com/containers/podman-tui) - Terminal UI for Podman management.
 - [Pomerium](https://github.com/pomerium/pomerium) - Pomerium is an identity-aware access proxy.
-- [Rodent](https://github.com/alouche/rodent) - Rodent helps you manage Go versions, projects and track dependencies.
 - [s3-proxy](https://github.com/oxyno-zeta/s3-proxy) - S3 Proxy with GET, PUT and DELETE methods and authentication (OpenID Connect and Basic Auth).
-- [s3gof3r](https://github.com/rlmcpherson/s3gof3r) - Small utility/library optimized for high speed transfer of large objects into and out of Amazon S3.
 - [s5cmd](https://github.com/peak/s5cmd) - Blazing fast S3 and local filesystem execution tool.
 - [Scaleway-cli](https://github.com/scaleway/scaleway-cli) - Manage BareMetal Servers from Command Line (as easily as with Docker).
 - [script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go for DevOps and system administration tasks.
-- [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the response code and data between each call for specific server stress based on its previous response.
 - [sigma](https://github.com/go-sigma/sigma) - OCI-native container image registry, support OCI-native artifact, scan artifact, image build etc.
 - [skm](https://github.com/TimothyYe/skm) - SKM is a simple and powerful SSH Keys Manager, it helps you to manage your multiple SSH keys easily!
 - [StatusOK](https://github.com/sanathp/statusok) - Monitor your Website and REST APIs.Get Notified through Slack, E-mail when your server is down or response time is more than expected.